-Student Eligibility: A student is eligible for OASIS if they meet two of the following criteria:
+Student Eligibility: A student is eligible for OASIS if they have poor or failing grades and meet at least one additional criteria:

-- Poor or failing grades. - Low academic achievement scores in reading or mathematics which reflect achievement at least two years below grade level. - High rates of absenteeism and/or frequent tardies, and/or lack of identification with school. - Lack of identification with school.
+- Low academic achievement scores in reading or mathematics which reflect achievement at least two years below grade level. - High rates of absenteeism and/or frequent tardies - Lack of connection with school.